 - Re-engagement of churned users.

-Mobile user engagement plan should include the right set of personalised communication to help users transit step by steps and don’t get stuck anywhere in the journey.
+Mobile user engagement plan should include the right set of personalized communication to help users transit step by steps and don’t get stuck anywhere in the journey.
 There are quite a few product engagement tactics that are available for mobile apps.
 This guide will focus on answering the following questions:

-- How do you measure the success of your mobile user engagement plan?
+- How to measure user engagement success?

 - What is User Onboarding?

 - What are the best practices for user onboarding?

 - How to increase user engagement with your mobile app?

 - How to monetize your app users to drive more revenue?

 - What are the best practices for reducing churn and re-engaging uninstalled users?

 How to Measure Success of Your Mobile App User Engagement Plan